Faculty and Staff

 M.S., Science Education, Florida State University

 B.A., Elementary Education, Rio Grand College

 Science Education, science education methods, teacher professional development, scientist and engineer collaborations with K-12 schools, and nature-based inquiry

-Stephen Thompson is a Professor in the Department of Instruction and Teacher Education.
+Stephen Thompson is a Professor in the Department of Teacher Education.
 He teaches science methods courses and graduate level science education courses.

 Thompson’s research interests, and publication history, center on elementary and middle level science teacher professional development, nature-based inquiry, and scientist and engineer collaborations with K-12 schools.
 His current projects include research and curriculum development related to the teaching and learning of interrelated plant processes (photosynthesis, cellular respiration and transpiration).
 Thompson has received over 6 million dollars in grant funding to support his work with elementary and middle level science teachers.
 He has also acted as principal investigator and/or co-principal investigator on funded projects totaling over 10.2 million dollars.

 Thompson, S. & Lotter, C., (2014).
 Conservation of Matter in the Life Sciences.
 Science Scope 38(2), 57-69.

 Thompson, S., (2014).
 Historical Plant Studies: Tools for Enhancing Students' Understanding of Photosynthesis.
 Science Scope 17(6), 43-53.

 Capobianco, B. & Thompson, S., (2013).
 Exploring the Use of Visual Data to Uncover Science Students’ Conceptions of an Engineer and Engineering.
 In J. Pedersen & K. Finson (Eds), Visual Data and Their Use in Science Education.
 Charlotte: Information Age Publishing.